What to Avoid

 • www.nhs.uk/smokefree

-If you’re concerned about drug abuse or drug addiction, there are websites designed to give advice and help your circumstances.
+If you’re concerned about drug abuse or drug addiction, websites are designed to give advice and help your circumstances.
 Try:

 • www.talktofrank.com